 Awareness Week 2016 resources

 Our eye-catching resources will help you get the Big Conversation started.

 In 2009, the National Council for Palliative Care (NCPC) set up the Dying Matters Coalition to promote public awareness of dying, death and bereavement.

 Our members include organisations from across the NHS, voluntary and independent health and care sectors (including hospices, care homes, charities supporting old people, children and bereavement); social care and housing sectors; a wide range of faith organisations; community organisations; schools and colleges; academic bodies; trade unions; the legal profession and the funeral sector.

-The Coalition’s Mission is “to support changing knowledge, attitudes and behaviours towards death, dying and bereavement, and through this to make ‘living and dying well’ the norm".
+The Coalition’s Mission is to help people talk more openly about dying, death and bereavement, and to make plans for the end of life.
 This will involve a fundamental change in society in which dying, death and bereavement will be seen and accepted as the natural part of everybody’s life cycle.
 Changes in the way society views dying and death have impacted on the experience of people who are dying and bereaved.
 Our lack of openness has affected the quality and range of support and care services available to patients and families.
 It has also affected our ability to die where or how we would wish.

 The Dying Matters Coalition is working to address this by encouraging people to talk about their wishes towards the end of their lives, including where they want to die and their funeral plans with friends, family and loved ones.

 This website will help you start those conversations.

 Talking about dying makes it more likely that you, or your loved one, will die as you might have wished and it will make it easier for your loved ones if they know you have had a ‘good death’.

 Dr Rammya Mathew on why giving death and dying a greater public health focus would benefit us all.